anyscale/templates/templates/fine-tune-llm_v2/end-to-end-examples/fine-tune-preference/README.md

 anyscale job submit configs/jobs/mistral_dpo_job.yaml
 ```

-This should take about 8 hours for the 8B model on A10Gs and 6 hours for the 70B model on A100s.
+This should take about 10 hours for the 8B model on 16 A10s (2 nodes with 8xA10), and about 7 hours for the 70B model on 8 A100s (1 node with 8xA100).

 💡 INSIGHT: This fine-tuning job inherits the compute configuration of the current workspace - meaning the job runs on a CPU-only head node with auto-scaling enabled.
 Sometimes, the nodes you get with auto-scaling can be in-efficient for fine-tuning due to inter-node communication costs (Say you get 2 4xA10 nodes instead of 8xA10s due to availability).
-You can explicitly set the compute configuration for the job with a set number of worker nodes to avoid this.
+You can explicitly set the compute configuration for the job with a set number of worker nodes to avoid this (but this might involve more wait times).
  - More on compute configurations here: https://docs.anyscale.com/configuration/compute-configuration
  - The complete Anyscale Job API reference: https://docs.anyscale.com/reference/job-api#jobconfig